hexaxsoftwares/houx.js/README.md

     observe('obj.$data.info.age' , ()=>{
      // a callback function
     })
-    //this.observe accepts two arguments, the path to the reactiveo object to watch, and a callback function,
+    //observe accepts two arguments, the path to the reactive object to watch, and a callback function,
     //Recommended to be an arrow function, so to be able to access the onMounted scope this keyword.

   }